goncalo-floro/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 ---

-## Scenario 3: Sofia Almeida whant to see if her clients need her
+## Scenario 3: Sofia Almeida want to see if her clients need her

 Sofia goes to her page, and marks her **status** as available.
 This way, her clients can text her at any hour, and she can see if they need an apointment with her or if they just need a little motivation.